What is reflux?

 What causes reflux?

-Reflux is caused by a weakened muscle at end of your throat.
+Reflux is caused by a weakened muscle at the end of your throat where it connects to your stomach.
 The muscle doesn’t close properly, which allows acid to back up into your throat.
-You can be prone to reflux if you’re pregnant, overweight, taking certain medicines, or are a smoker.
+You can be prone to reflux if you’re pregnant, overweight, taking certain medicines, or smoke.

 How is reflux diagnosed?